1 September 2016 - 19 January 2018

-I am working as part of the SMARTmove project, which aims to produce a system for rehabilitating the upper limbs of patients with stroke using functional electrical stimulation.
+I worked as part of the SMARTmove project, which aims to produce a system for rehabilitating the upper limbs of patients with stroke using functional electrical stimulation.

 - implementing and maintaining iterative learning control algorithms in C++ on real-time Linux platforms;

 - writing C#/XAML code to produce an attractive GUI;

 - designing processes and algorithms to evaluate patient performance using data from a Microsoft Kinect sensor;

 - devising and writing unit tests in C++ using the Catch unit test framework;

 - managing continuous integration services to monitor the quality of the controller and GUI code bases;